wrathtafarian/js-charts/wiki/Style Directives.md

 When enabled, data labels are rendered in close proximity to the corresponding data point on a chart.

-> 👉 Refer to the [[Style Directive Data Table]] page for detailed information about the `js-datalabel-*` style directives.
+💡 Refer to the [🏷️ js-datalabel-* Style Directives](../wiki/directives/Style%20Directive%20Data%20Label.md) page for detailed information about the `js-datalabel-*` style directives.

 ## 🗂️ js-datatable-*

-The `js-datatable-*` style directives are used to customize the data table on a chart.
+The `js-datatable-*` style directives are used to customize the look of a chart's data table (if visible).

-When visible, the data table will be rendered at the bottom of the chart container.
+The data table on a chart contains the raw data that is visualised in the chart.

-> 👉 Refer to the [[Style Directive Data Table]] page for detailed information about the `js-data-table-*` style directives.
+💡 Refer to the [🗂️ js-datatable-* Style Directives](../wiki/directives/Style%20Directive%20Data%20Table.md) page for detailed information about the `js-datatable-*` style directives.

 ## 🦶 js-footer-*